Pickering Undergraduate Foreign Affairs Fellowship

 2. Copy of SAT or ACT scores

-6. All applicants who receive(d) financial aid must also provide a copy of their most recent financial aid letter that lists grants or loans.
+3. Applicants who receive(d) financial aid must also provide a copy of their most recent financial aid letter that lists grants or loans.
 They must also provide a copy of the Student Aid Report (SAR), which indicates the Estimated Family Contribution (EFC) number.
 The SAR is generated from the submission of the Free Application for Federal Student Aid (FAFSA) form.